 Haldi or turmeric is known as the cure-all in the Pakistani and Indian toolkit.
 Scraped your knee?
 Apply haldi paste.
 Got a cold?
 Drink haldi doodh.
 It was my mom’s answer to practically every ailment under the sun.

-Back to dessert, I mean cleanse…that tastes like dessert.
+Back to dessert, I mean, cleanse… that tastes like dessert.
 Truly.
 My Pakistani and Indian friends will relate, I am sure.
-This beverage reminds me of sheer khurma.
-A Pakistani milk and vermicelli sweet dish that’s central to Eid celebrations in the Subcontinent.
+This beverage reminds me of sheer khurma, a Pakistani milk-and-vermicelli sweet dish that’s central to Eid celebrations in the Subcontinent.

 Turmeric milk is also known as golden milk or golden latte.